Here’s an easy gift to make your family and friends for Christmas – Cookie Cutter Fudge filled with your favorite fudge of choice.

 - Wrap each cookie cutter tightly with foil on the bottom and up the sides.
 Place them onto a cookie sheet.
 Set aside.

 - Bring a saucepan of water to a steady simmer.
-Place a heat-proof bowl on top of the water (do not let the bowl actually touch the water.
-You just want the steam to heat the bowl).
+Place a heat-proof bowl on top of the water (do not let the bowl touch the water).
 Add the chocolate and stir until almost smooth.
 Add the peanut butter and stir until almost smooth.
 Add the butter and stir until completely smooth.

 - Turn off the heat and remove the bowl.
 Whisk in the sugar and vanilla until well blended.
 Spoon or pour the batter into each cookie cutter (if you have leftover batter, pour into a ramekin).
 Decorate with candy and sprinkles as desired.
 Cool until firm.